ukff/kyma-environment-broker/docs/contributor/04-10-workflows.md

 ## ESLint Workflow

-This [workflow](/.github/workflows/run-eslint.yaml) is triggered by PRs on the `main` branch.
-It runs the ESLint.
+This [workflow](/.github/workflows/run-eslint.yaml) runs the ESLint.
+It is triggered by PRs on the `main` branch that change at least one of the following:
+- `/.github` directory content
+- `/testing/e2e/skr` directory content
+- `Makefile` file

 The workflow:
 - Checks out code